A Patient’s Guide

 - Curcumin (1,000 mg 3 times/day as needed)

 This supplement, also known as Tumeric, is used as a natural anti-inflammatory and is as effective as taking 1000 mg of ibuprofen 3 times per day.

 Either apply the gel to the affected area 3-4 times per day, or place 10 pellets under the tongue 3-4 per day as needed for pain.
 This supplement is a homeopathic anti-inflammatory that is used to reduce both pain and inflammation.

 • Widrig, Reto, Andy Suter, Reinhard Saller, and Jörg Melzer.
 “Choosing between NSAID and Arnica for Topical Treatment of Hand Osteoarthritis in a Randomised, Double-blind Study.”
 Rheumatol Int Rheumatology International 27.6 (2007): 585-91.
 Web

 Strengthening the muscles around the joint, especially the quadriceps muscle, (as well as other related muscles elsewhere in the body) can help to provide support to the joint and takes the stress off it.
 Focus also on strengthening the hip muscles, and more importantly the hip Abductors.

 These braces can take the force away from (i.e. unload) the painful arthritic part of the knee and have more force go through the healthier part of the knee.

 This is a wearable and portable device that stimulates the knee with Pulse Electromagnetic Field Therapy, and the patient wears it for two hours per day to promote the healing of tendons and cartilage.
-See Brochure for more details.
+For more info, go to our PEMF page.